California Surf: History

 The Surf opened the 1978 North American Soccer League season at home with a 1–0 victory against the Portland Timbers on April 1, 1978.
-The team finished the season in second place in the Western Division of the American Conference with 13 wins and 17 loses and losing to the San Diego Sockers in the first round of the playoffs.
-After a 4-4 start to the 1979 season, John Sewell, who had managed the team in St. Louis, was fired as head coach and replaced by Peter Wall.
+The team finished the season in second place in the Western Division of the American Conference with 13 wins and 17 losses and losing to the San Diego Sockers in the first round of the playoffs.
+After a 4–4 start to the 1979 season, John Sewell, who had managed the team in St. Louis, was fired as head coach and replaced by Peter Wall.
 The Surf finished the season with a record of 15 wins and 15 losses, tied for first place of the American Conference, Western Division on points with San Diego, but losing the division title on goal differential.
 For the second year in a row, the team exited the playoffs after losing to San Diego in the first round.
 The team reported an official average attendance of 10,330 for the season; however, it was midway through the following season, it was reported that the Surf had been inflating their attendance totals.
 In September 1979 it was announced that the Surf would be one of ten teams to participate in the 1979–80 NASL Indoor season.
-During the league's first ever full indoor season, the Surf compiled a record of four wins and eight loses and failed to qualify for the playoffs.
-In the following outdoor season, the Surf compiled a record of 15 wins and 17 loses while finishing in second place in the Western Division of the American Conference.
+During the league's first ever full indoor season, the Surf compiled a record of four wins and eight losses and failed to qualify for the playoffs.
+In the following outdoor season, the Surf compiled a record of 15 wins and 17 losses while finishing in second place in the Western Division of the American Conference.
 The team was defeated in the first round of the playoffs by the Fort Lauderdale Strikers.
 After the season, it was announced that the team had ranked 20th in league attendance and was rumored to have lost nearly $7.5 million.
 The Surf competed in the 1980–81 NASL Indoor season finishing first in the Southern Division, but again bowing out in the first round of the playoffs, this time to the Vancouver Whitecaps.
-After opening the 1981 NASL season, with a 4 - 3 record, Peter Wall resigned as head coach and was replaced by Laurie Calloway.
+After opening the 1981 NASL season, with a 4 – 3 record, Peter Wall resigned as head coach and was replaced by Laurie Calloway.
 The team finished the season with a record of 11 wins and 21 losses and did not qualify for the playoffs.
 On September 15, 1981, it was announced the team was ceasing operations.
 The next day, the league announced the Surf were one of five teams that failed to post the required $150,000 bond to participate in the 1981–82 NASL Indoor season, confirming the team has folded.